Plain Language

 Canceling is as simple as signing up

 If you can subscribe in one click, cancellation must be equally accessible.
-Phone-only, mail-in, or 30-day notice requirements all fail.
+Phone-only, mail-in, save-offer mazes, cancellation fees, or 30-day notice requirements all fail.

 Refund policy is fair and straightforward